 The Allamanda plant is one of the group of semi-climbing, upright growing plants, and becoming more and more popular nowadays.
 The most popular being Allamanda cathartica plant.
 They can also become an evergreen shrub-like plant with pruning.

 This woody vine grows vigorously in full sun or semi shade, even in poor soil.

-The plant climbs grows rapidly, making it good vine for use over pergolas or on structures with some horizontal support.
+A growing Allamanda climbs and grows rapidly, making it good vine for use over pergolas or on structures with some horizontal support.